-The National Award Winner receives a cash prize of $2,500 and an invitation to the 2021 NCWIT Summit on Women and IT in May 2021.
+The National Award Winner receives a cash prize of $2,500 and public recognition.

 Applicants must first create or update an aspirations.org account here.

-Prior to November 12, 2020, educators must also endorse a student’s 2021 Award for AiC.
+Prior to November 12, 2021, educators must also endorse a student’s 2022 Award for AiC application.
 To complete an endorsement, please see this Step-by-Step Guide.

-After endorsing a student's application, follow our Educator Award step-by-step guide to complete your applicaiton.
+After endorsing a student's application, follow the Educator Award step-by-step guide to complete your application.

-Educators can submit their completed application for the Regional Affiliate Award no later than 11:59 p.m.
-Eastern Standard Time (EST) on Monday, December 7, 2020.
+Educators can submit their completed application no later than 11:59 p.m.
+Eastern Standard Time (EST) on Monday, December 6, 2021.